Aaron-Thai/emma/README.md

 ChatGPT was later used to add more functionality and fixes.

 # Results
-Prompting: enter one word from the book
+Prompting: enter any text using a word from the book
 Model: will find the first sentence with your word
-Output: receive the next sentence after that
+Output: receive it or the next sentence after that

 # Discussion
 Obviously this will only work with the words in the book that were available in 1815.